 Lack of access to credit and online banking is one of the many reasons why users choose free-to-play and ad-supported applications rather than in-app purchases, TechCrunch reports.
-Millions of consumers depend on cash for everyday transactions and moving forward with this decision would gravitate more users and position the company in a competitive, emerging market.
+Millions of consumers depend on Money in physical form such as banknotes and coins.
+More for everyday transactions and moving forward with this decision would gravitate more users and position the company in a competitive, emerging market.

-The new payment method, ‘Pending Transactions’, is what Play Store engineering director Aurash Mahbod would describe as a “new class of delayed form of payment – like cash, bank transfer and direct debit”.
-This option gives an Android user a payment code which they can use to pay for their purchase at a nearby store by presenting the code to the cashier.
+The new See Payment instrument.
+More, ‘Pending Transactions’, is what Play Store engineering director Aurash Mahbod would describe as a “new class of delayed form of A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee.
+More – like cash, bank transfer and direct debit”.
+This option gives an Android user a payment code which they can use to pay for their purchase at a nearby store by presenting the code to the Initially, the person who is responsible for the safe, its opening and closing, and the contents that are safeguarded inside it.
+Nowadays, at a central bank, the person who is responsible for matters related to the treasury and cash.
+Their signature would usually appear alongside others on the banknotes issued by the bank.
+More.
 The user will then receive their purchase followed by an email confirmation as proof of payment.
 Refunds are available, although it should be noted that they won’t be receiving it in cash, but in the form of Play Store credit instead.

 Pending transactions are currently available in just two countries – Mexico and Japan.
 It is still unclear as to when they will expand their payment option but what is clear is that having this payment method available will more likely turn free-app-using consumers into paying ones – a win-win situation for both the developer and cash-dependent citizens.